 Tue, 01 Jul 2014 17:17 GMT

-Mad Money host Jim Cramer shares how he got involved in individual stock picking.
+Mad Money host Jim Cramer shares his top three picks in the cruise space.

 The Fast Money traders share their final trades of the day.

 Your best plays for October, with Paul Hickey, Bespoke Investment Group.